algorand/pyteal/docs/control_structures.rst

 .. note::
     Subroutines are only available in TEAL version 4 or higher.

 A subroutine is section of code that can be called multiple times from within a program.
 Subroutines are PyTeal's equivalent to functions.
+Subroutine constraints include:

-Subroutines can accept any number of arguments, and these arguments must be PyTeal expressions.
-Additionally, a subroutine may return a single value, or no value.
+* Subroutines accept any number of arguments.
+Argument types can be PyTeal expressions (`Expr`) or `ScratchVar`.
+* Subroutines return a single value, or no value.

 Creating Subroutines
 --------------------